* New dates added to the sun series events!*

 Look B4 You Leap Cross-Country Clinic

 On the Saturday before each Sun Series one-day event, Taren Hoffos teaches group cross-country lessons.
 The clinics are a great introduction for the green rider/horse, and a fabulous way to practice your course before you head out at Sunday’s event.
 Clinics are approximately 2 hours, with up to 6 riders in each group, scheduled throughout the day.
-The clinic schedule is made the week of the show, and posted on the website and on the Copper Meadows Facebook page.
+The clinic schedule is made the week of the show, and finalized on the Thursday before the weekend.
+Ride times are posted on the website and on the Copper Meadows Facebook page.
 To sign up for the clinic, please send an email to Taren with your name and the level you would like to ride.
 All levels are welcome – from Advanced horses and riders to pairs that have never tackled cross-country.
 Join us for the fun!